 Garden Guides are specially trained volunteers who provide interpretive tours for adults and families.
-Guides mainly plan and lead 60– to 90–minute tours of seasonal highlights or specific areas of the Garden for adult groups.
+Guides mainly plan and lead 60– to 90–minute tours of seasonal highlights, special topics, or specific areas of the Garden for adult groups and visitors.
 Tours take place Tuesday to Sunday.

 - Commitment to the mission of BBG and its educational initiatives

 - Enthusiastic interest in the environment and knowledge about the importance of plants

 - Desire to continuously gain new knowledge and share it with others

 - Good communication skills; ability to interact with people of all ages and backgrounds in a friendly and courteous manner